noteed/exploring/README.md

 # Exploring Another World

 In this repository, I explore how Eric Chahi's Another World is implemented.
-Another World is a computer game released in 1991.
+Another World (also called Out of This World in North America) is a computer game released in 1991.
 It was initially written for the Amiga 500, and then ported to other systems.
 A very interesting aspect of the software is that it is mainly written as a virtual machine.

 It all started the 2020-10-11 when I finally, after a long time, decided to play again with graphics programming in Haskell.
 (This probably was itself